Shandel05/NSG/README.md

 <img src="https://i.imgur.com/vbMf6VV.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
 To finish my lab, I decided to observeDNS traffic, I used the command nslookup.
-I wanted to see the results that are from looking up google.com a very popular sites.
+I wanted to see the results that are from looking up google.com a very popular site.
 </p>
 <br />